 There is, in fact, a character to whom More tells this very thing: Richard Rich, a superficial young man who in the end has a hand in More’s undoing.
 Rich wants a job in court, but More, knowing Rich’s lack of character, will not put him where he’ll be tempted.
 Rich begs and pleads, finally professing fervently that he "would be faithful."
 More looks him in the eye and says deliberately: "Richard, you couldn’t answer for yourself even so far as tonight."
 And that night Rich proves More right.
 He’s a kind of reverse type of St. Thomas: As More’s integrity leads to waning material fortunes but increasingly heroic virtue, Rich’s lack of substance causes him to rise rapidly in wealth and status as he becomes increasingly corrupt.

 The performances are uniformly excellent.
 Wendy Hiller brings unrefined dignity to Thomas’s wife Lady Alice, a simple woman who doesn’t understand her sophisticated husband or the invisible threat that gathers round him, and masks her concern with defiance.
-The film doesn’t mention it, but Alice was More’s second wife, married only four months after the death of his first wife to be a mother to his children.
+The film doesn’t mention it, but Alice was More’s second wife, married mere weeks after the death of his first wife to be a mother to his children.
 Intellectually they have nothing in common, yet they have come to love one another fiercely; and Alice’s final lines in the Tower invariably bring tears to my eyes.

 This is a great film.
 I believe it is the most profound cinematic depiction of the life of any saint.
 The fact that it was written by a non-Christian to me only makes the compelling power of More’s faith and virtue more apparent: Here is a man whose inner light is so radiant that the very unbelievers are drawn to pay tribute to it.
-(The same might be said for Joan of Arc, who so dazzled that crusty old skeptic Mark Twain that he wrote her life story and loved it best of all his works — despite the fact that she, a medieval French peasant Catholic girl, embodied everything that he, an 18th-century freethinking Southern gentleman, was bound to disdain!)
+(The same might be said for Joan of Arc, who so dazzled that crusty old skeptic Mark Twain that he wrote her life story and loved it best of all his works — despite the fact that she, a medieval French peasant Catholic girl, embodied everything that he, an 19th-century freethinking Southern gentleman, was bound to disdain!)

 In fact, the spirit of St. Thomas and the beauty of his speech have been captured in part by incorporating some of More’s own words.
 "For the rest," Bolt wrote in his preface to the play, "my concern was to match with these as best I could so that the theft should not be too obvious."
 He succeeded.